Santosh3010/Advance-AI-Project/README.md

     - Three important components are : category, headline, short description AAI_Event_Extraction.ipynb:
     - This is the first model of the paper.
-The paper is in notebook and result is showned automatically
+The paper is in notebook and result is showned automatically Improved KNWGRAPH:
+    - Implementation of the Knowledge Graph model.

 distantSearch.py
-- Provide example of distant supervision
+- Provide example of distant supervision, the dataset of this program is in datasets/distant/
-- to compile
+- to compile :
     - python distantSearch.py csv_file folder_name
     - python distantSearch.py currency.csv currency

 relation_examples.py
 - A short example on how to extract relation using first order logic